 Volkswagen gives 10% salary increment to workers at US plant amid Omnicron scare

-Volkswagen gives 10% salary increment to workers at US plant amid Omnicron scare2 min read .
-Updated: 08 Jan 2022, 04:24 PM IST
+Volkswagen gives 10% salary increment to workers at US plant amid Omnicron scare

 Volkswagen sold more cars in the US in 2021 than it had in 2020 but predicts Omnicron and chip shortage to pose big challenge this year.